5 Fun Hanukkah Traditions You Can Enjoy with Your Family

 • The dreidel

-• Tokens for ante (traditionally, chocolate-covered coins called gelt are used, but you can really use anything)
+• Tokens for ante (traditionally, chocolate-covered coins called gelt are used, but you can use anything)

 • Hard surface area to play the game and spin the dreidel